proophsoftware/event-machine/docs/tutorial/part_IV.md

 }

 ```
 Ok!
 We should be able to query buildings by buildingId now.
-Switch to the GraphQL client and reload the schema (press button "Set endpoint").
+Switch to the GraphQL client and reload the schema (press the "Set endpoint" button).
 The Documentation Explorer should show a new Query:  `Building(buildingId: String!): Building!`.
 If we send that query with the `buildingId` used in `AddBuilding`: